Four Ingredient Banana Oatmeal Cookies

 Below you will find the answers to some of the most frequently asked questions about this tasty dish:

 Absolutely.
-You can prep these cookies ahead of time by making the dough and shaping them into balls, then storing them in an airtight bag or container.
+You can prep these cookies ahead of time by making the dough and shaping it into balls, then storing it in an airtight bag or container.
 They will keep like this in the fridge for up to 2 days or in the freezer for up to 2 months.
 If frozen, let the dough thaw in the fridge overnight before baking into cookies.

 If your bananas aren't quite ripe yet, there are a few methods you can try out.
 First, you can try sealing up the bananas in a brown paper bag for a day or two.
 If you're short on time, just pop them in the oven at 300°F for 15-20 minutes.
 They should ripen up quickly this way!